-Academic Achievement: The level of a school's academic performance in the areas of English Language Arts (ELA) and mathematics based on the SC READY assessment results in grades 3 through 8, South Carolina Alternative Assessment results for students with significant cognitive disabilities in grades 3-8 and high school, and End-of-Course assessment results in Algebra 1 and English 1 for high school.
+Academic Achievement: The level of a school's academic performance in the areas of English Language Arts (ELA) and mathematics based on the SC READY assessment results in grades 3 through 8, South Carolina Alternative Assessment (SC ALT) results for students with significant cognitive disabilities in grades 3-8 and high school, and End-of-Course assessment results in Algebra 1 and English 1 for the high school End-of-Course Examination Program (EOCEP).
 This indicator applies to all elementary, middle and high schools.
-No data or ratings for 2019-20 school year.
+Aggregate data will be reported for the 2020-21 school year but not used for a rating.

-Student Progress: State law requires a value-added measure.
-S.C.
+Student Progress: State law requires a value-added measure per S.C.
 Code § 59-18-1960.
 The academic progress of all students in ELA and mathematics is compared to other students in South Carolina who initially scored at the same levels, and the academic progress of the lowest performing 20 percent of students in a school is compared to students statewide who initially scored at the same level.
-In other words, the expectation of progress is based upon how the individual students within the group performed compared to other students like them across the state.
 Measures of progress from these two groups of students are combined to create an index of student progress for the school.
 This indicator applies to elementary and middle schools.
-No data or ratings for 2019-20 school year.
+The requirements of Section 1111(h)(1)(C)(iii)(I) of ESSA (under which student growth or another academic indicator shall be reported for schools other than high schools) were waived by USDE for the 2020-21 school year.
+No data will be reported for this component.

 Preparing for Success: The level of a school's academic performance in Science and Social Studies.
-The assessments that factor into the indicator are: SCPASS Science; end-of-course assessments in Biology 1 and US History and the Constitution; and South Carolina Alternate Assessments in science for students with significant cognitive disabilities.
-This indicator applies to elementary, middle and high schools.
-No data or ratings for 2019-20 school year.
-Note that SC PASS Social Studies was removed pursuant to a budget proviso prior to COVID-19.
-Elementary and Middle Schools would only have used Science testing for this indicator.
+The assessments that factor into the indicator are: SCPASS Science in grades 4 and 6; end-of-course assessments in Biology 1 and US History and the Constitution; and South Carolina Alternate Assessments in science for students with significant cognitive disabilities.
+This indicator applies to elementary, middle, and high schools.
+Aggregate data will be reported for the 2020-21 school year but not used for a rating.